Shaobin-Jiang/IceNvim/README.md

 scoop install curl gzip wget fd ripgrep mingw nodejs-lts python
 ```

-To verify if these are installed, try opening neovim with `nvim --noplugin` and then running `IceHealth`.
+To verify if these are installed, try opening neovim with `nvim --noplugin` and then running `IceHealth` after following the installation instruction in the next section.

 ## Installation